How are IoT and Smart Meters Uplifting the Water Industry?

 - Rationing of water-based on time of day

 Additionally, the automatic water metering help in analyzing socio-demographic factors and then balance supply and demand conditions.
 This also strengthens the water distribution network of a city and ensure its efficient management.
+Check our previous article to find other challenges in the water industry.

 Application of Smart Water Meters in Cities